jollypolly123/react-todo/README.md

 # react-todo for WaffleHacks

-This web app provides the ability to connect to WaffleHack's Todo List API to keep track of tasks, their details, and completion.\
+This single page application provides the ability to connect to WaffleHack's Todo List API to keep track of tasks, their details, and completion.\
 It provides the following features:

 - [x] List all todos on main page